frankfarsi/onboarding-minesweeper-game/Contributing.md

 2. Click on the New Issue button.
 3. Fill in the title with ```docs : add <Name> to Contributers.md```
 4. Fill description with a brief description of the Tasks.
-5. Label the issue with the `documentation` label in the right side of the page.
+5. Label the issue with the `documentation` label on the right side of the page.
 6. Submit your first issue!

 **Note:** Wait for Repository maintainers to process issue before beginning work on the issue.